COP29: Will India finally address climate migration? – DW – 11/08/2024

 Despite the severe risks of climate migration, India still lacks a policy framework.

-"Many human mobilities are taking place that are, in part, due to climate change but are not identified as climate-linked," explained Mathew A Varghese, professor at the Center for Urban Studies, Mahatma Gandhi University.
+"Many human mobilities are taking place that are, in part, due to climate change but are not identified as climate-linked," explained Mathew A. Varghese, professor at the Center for Urban Studies at Mahatma Gandhi University in the state of Kerala.

 Climate migration policy in India